 Hard-throwing youngster Danny Burawa (1988) got the briefest chance with the parent club in 2015 after being selected in the 12th round in 2010, but it became a two-hit, one walk, then grand slam to the Phillies’ phenom Maikel Franco in 2/3 inning to break a tie, and his Yankee career was over.
 Atlanta claimed Burawa on waivers in August, and he pitched to a decent era (3.78) in 12 games down the stretch.
 It was a brief return of outfielder/first baseman Garret Jones to the 40-man roster that led to Burawa being made available.

 Righthander Cesar Vargas (1991) makes the Yankee list because they signed him as a free agent in 2009, his first contract with a big-league club.
-But granted free agency in November 2015, Vargas was grabbed by the Padres, a team that may believe he has potential, because all seven of his appearances in 2016 were starts.
+But granted free agency in November 2015, Vargas was grabbed by the Padres, a team that may have believed he had potential, because all seven of his appearances in 2016 were starts.
 He finished 0-3 with a 5.09 era for a bad team.
+Alas, Cesar has not reappeared in the bigs since.

 Players Born This Day